jonluca/Anubis/README.md

       anubis --version

     Options:
       -h --help                         show this help message and exit -t --target                       set target
       -n --with-nmap                    perform an nmap service/script scan -o --output                       save to filename
-      -i --additional-info        show additional information about the host from Shodan (requires API key) -s --ssl                    run an ssl scan and output cipher + chain info -p --ip                     outputs the resolved IPs for each subdomain, and a full list of unique ips -b --brute-force            attempts to use a common word list to find subdomains (usually not very succesful) -d --no-anubis-db           don't send results to anubisdb -w --overwrite-nmap-scan SCAN  overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                print debug info and full request output --version                   show version and exit
+      -i --additional-info              show additional information about the host from Shodan (requires API key) -s --ssl                          run an ssl scan and output cipher + chain info -p --ip                           outputs the resolved IPs for each subdomain, and a full list of unique ips -b --brute-force                  attempts to use a common word list to find subdomains (usually not very succesful) -d --no-anubis-db                 don't send results to anubisdb -w --overwrite-nmap-scan          overwrite default nmap scan (default -nPn -sV -sC) -v --verbose                      print debug info and full request output --version                         show version and exit

     Help:
       For help using this tool, please open an issue on the Github repository: https://github.com/jonluca/anubis

+## About

+Anubis collates data from a variety of sources, including HackerTarget, DNSDumpster, x509 certs, VirusTotal, Google, Pkey, and NetCraft.

+Anubis also has a sister project, [AnubisDB](https://github.com/jonluca/Anubis-DB), which serves as a centralized repository of subdomains.
+Subdomains are *automatically* sent to AnubisDB - to disable this functionality, pass the `d` flag when running Anubis.

 ## Sample Output

 ### Basic